 There would initially be a high corrosion rate when the critical chloride ratio was achieved.
 This would deplete the available oxygen, and the corrosion rate would dramatically reduce, despite an increasing chloride concentration.

-This slowing of the corrosion rate is assisted by a reduction in the oxygen solubility of water at extremely high chloride saturation levels, which further reduces oxygen availability.
+This slowing of the corrosion rate is aided by a reduction in the solubility of oxygen in water at extremely high chloride saturation levels, which further reduces oxygen availability.

-In most cases, when the structure is submerged, the oxygen diffusion process is the rate-controlling step in the speed of the corrosion.
+In most cases, when the structure is submerged, oxygen diffusion is the rate-controlling step in the rate of corrosion.

 The level of oxygen supply or resupply also affects the corrosion products formed.
 A black product (magnetite) is formed in low oxygen availability, and a red-brown material (haematite) is favoured in high oxygen availability.